Neo0x2c/baca_demo/README.md

 - "Staking to Vote" demo

 Features we are acitvely working on:
+- Change entirely to IC framework instead of subtrate
 - Creator access control and invitation program
 - Decentralized "Staking to Vote", in smart contracts or pallet to make it transparent
 - Decentralized voting reward distribution in smart contracts or pallet

-## Parachain setup and chain related API
+## Chain related API

 We deployed a [Canvas](https://github.com/paritytech/canvas) based parachain as our development chain on: ws://ec2-35-77-14-64.ap-northeast-1.compute.amazonaws.com:9944